When it comes to airport security, it’s not always clear what you can and can’t bring on a plane.

-Keep in mind when you are bringing these items through security, you want to make sure that they are properly packaged.
-For example, if you are bringing a cake through airport security then you want to make sure that that cake is in a container that can be closed (and preferably sealed).
+Keep in mind when you are bringing these items through security, you want to make sure that they are properly packaged but more on how to do that further below.

-Things start to get a little bit tricky when we start talking about non-solid food items.
-If you are not bringing solid food through the airport security line then chances are the TSA liquid rule will apply to your food.
+Things start to get a little bit mushy when we start talking about non-solid food items, because the TSA liquids rule may apply to your food.

 During screening, you will have to remove this bag from your luggage unless you have TSA Pre-Check, which is a great program that allows you to get through airport security much quicker.